1 Play, learning and the brain

 The cerebrum is the largest part of the brain and it is found at the front of the head.
 It controls our sense organs – touch, vision, hearing, temperature – and it initiates and co-ordinates movement.
 It also has a role in problem solving, reasoning, emotions and learning.
 All thoughts, memories, and imagination occur in this region.
 In this diagram the cerebrum has been displayed to show the lobes and their function.

-See for yourself some of the ‘facts’ we know about the brain by taking part in a light-hearted quiz (above).
+Take a look at some of the ‘facts’ we know about the brain by taking part in this light-hearted quiz.

 The very rapid growth of the brain during the first years of life raises some important questions about the quality of early experiences for children's overall development.

-Before you move to the next section you may like to think about what is meant by the term ‘developed’ and whether the quotation from Catherwood on this page means that the brain can only develop a little more after the age of three.
+Before you move to the next section you may like to think about what is meant by the term ‘developed’, and whether the quotation from Catherwood at the top of this page means that the brain can only develop a little more after the age of three.